quixdb/squash/docs/user-guide.md

 Finally, this function is variadic—it accepts an arbitrary number of options, which you can use to control things like the compression level.
-Options are key/value pairs of strings, terminated by a *NULL* sentinel… More on that later, but for now, just know that passing *NULL* there will use the defaults, which is generally what you want.
+Options are key/value pairs of strings, terminated by a *NULL* sentinel…  More on that later, but for now just know that passing *NULL* there will use the defaults, which is generally what you want.

 Knowing how big the @a compressed buffer needs to be generally